jonas1ara/Windows.devs/README.md

 _A series of step-by-step examples that tells you what to run to customize PowerShell on your Terminal_

-_Once downloaded the Windows Terminal and this repository copies the fonts from the folders in Windows Fonts remembers Cascadia Code PL for PowerShell and DroidSansMono for WSL_
+_Once downloaded the Windows Terminal and this repository copies the fonts from folders to Windows Fonts, remembers Cascadia Code for PowerShell and DroidSansMono for WSL_

 <img src=/Captures/8.png alt="Fonts"/>

-_Run a PowerShell Terminal as an administrator_

-_Then install Oh-my-posh in PowerShell, with the following commands; remember to decline for trusting the source_
+_Run a PowerShell Terminal as an administrator and then install Oh-my-posh in PowerShell with the following commands; remember to decline for trusting the source:_

 ```
 Install-Module posh-git -Scope CurrentUser